jflavign3/fitness2/README.md

 features:

-stat total seconds, with stat button on card warmup as exercise, order field page to overview of user daily exercises adding exercise, shoudl have pop up screen with categories and images incldue tips on card: TiP: You can superset bicep with tricpep... suggestion to upgrade after 2 weeks month of same intensity modify details on card password defis pour points
+warmup as exercise, order field page to overview of user daily exercises adding exercise, shoudl have pop up screen with categories and images incldue tips on card: TiP: You can superset bicep with tricpep...
+                           for this exercise can rest on a exercis eball (torso ketteball twist)
+suggestion to upgrade after 2 weeks month of same intensity button to show stats on card modify details on card password defis pour points